Designing and Leading Well-being at the Local (Department or Division) Level

 Important Notes About How We Consider Applications

 This is an application-based course.
 Learners apply and are vetted for participation based on their current role and scope.
-We primarily accept physician leaders who already have a mandate to influence physician well-being at the local (e.g., departmental/division) level.
-Applicants who aspire to have such a role are considered on a case-by-case basis.
+We primarily accept physician leaders who already have a mandate to influence physician well-being at the unit (e.g., departmental/division) level.
+Applicants who aspire to have such a role, or are in a different role, are considered on a case-by-case basis.

 Senior well-being healthcare leaders with organization-wide responsibilities (e.g. Chief Wellness Officers and other c-suite executives) are encouraged to apply instead for our Chief Wellness Officer Course (CWOC), which is a week-long immersive in-person course designed to help leaders spearhead organization-wide strategy for physician well-being.
 Information on the CWOC can be found on the Chief Wellness Officer Course website.